Greek Festival, Okinawan Festival, and Other Cultural Festivals on Oahu Worth Going to with Kids

 Beyond luaus, Oahu has incredible cultural festivals - Greek, Okinawan, Filipino, Korean, Scottish - that locals attend for the food and music.
 A mom's guide to the best ones with kids.

-Hawaii is one of the most ethnically diverse states in the U.S., and the cultural festival calendar reflects that.
-Beyond the luaus and the obviously-Hawaiian events, Oahu hosts a steady year-round rotation of ethnic cultural festivals that locals attend for the food, music, and community.
-Most are free or cheap, family-friendly, and a window into the actual cultural mosaic of these islands.
-Here are the ones worth bringing your kids to, in calendar order, with the practical mom-to-mom guidance you need to do each one well.
+Hawaii is one of the most ethnically mixed states in the country, and our cultural festival calendar shows it.
+Past the luaus and the obviously-Hawaiian stuff, Oahu has a steady year-round rotation of ethnic festivals that locals actually attend - for the food, the music, the cousins running into cousins.
+Most are free or cheap.
+All of them are family-friendly.
+And they are a real window into how mixed-plate this place is.

 The Calendar (Roughly)

-Below, the three biggest ethnic festivals - Greek, Okinawan, and Filipino - in detail.
+Below, the three big ones that we hit every year - Greek, Okinawan, Filipino - in detail.

 Greek Festival of Hawaii